Ohio State University Moritz College of Law: Moritz Scholars

 The Moritz Merit Scholarship Fund was established in 2001 by Michael E. Moritz '61.
-The Scholarship is designed to attract and train a select group of students with outstanding academic and personal histories in a variety of areas including academia, business, law, government, and public interest.
-In recent years, the Moritz family has criticized Ohio State for using the scholarship fund to pay for fundraising.
+The Fund provides for 30 annual full tuition plus stipend scholarships.
+The scholarships are designed to attract and train a select group of students with outstanding academic and personal histories in a variety of areas including academia, business, law, government, and public interest.
+In recent years, the Moritz family has criticized Ohio State for not providing the full 30 scholarships (many years less than 15 scholarships were given), mismanaging the investments (the value of the endowment had fallen to $20 million) and using the scholarship fund to pay for university operating expenses in violation of the endowment agreement.